 Eamonn Holmes' weight.

 Screwed by the Network: The 39th series, shown in Spring 2010, was moved out of the Friday slot the show had occupied for nineteen years to a Thursday slot.
 The reason given for this was so they could show an Election special on May the 6th, the day Britain went to the polls.
-However, it then turned out that the only available slot for the episode on May 6th was before the polls had closed - which meant that the show would not be allowed to discuss the election at all in case they influenced the way people voted.
+However, it then turned out that if the Thursday broadcast went ahead, the show would not be allowed to discuss the election at all in case they influenced the way people voted (as it would be broadcast before polls had closed).
 The episode was hence hastily rescheduled... for the day after, which was of course a Friday.
 Quite why the BBC thought they could put a satirical news programme on before the polls had closed on election day under broadcasting regulations is beyond anyone.

 Serial Escalation and Rule of Funny: The Tub of Lard episode almost literally ended this way in the final missing words round.
 Not only was Paul's partner an inanimate object, but the questions posed to his team were given in French, German, Russian, Japanese, and in the last case the entire sentence was missing... and he still won.